Skip to main content

 5. Test with Battery Removal (Laptops)

-• Power the laptop down.
+• Shut down the laptop completely.

 If This Didn’t Work